 He was not just a master of Kathak dance, but its poet, giving rhythmic mathematics a breathtaking emotional soul and narrative depth.

-Birju Maharaj was the living archive of the Lucknow *gharana*, a lineage of Kathak dance that he didn't just preserve—he expanded with profound creativity.
-Trained by his father, the legendary Acchan Maharaj, he absorbed the technical brilliance of footwork and spins, but his genius lay in *abhinaya*, the art of expressive storytelling.
+Birju Maharaj performed the Lucknow gharana of Kathak dance, a lineage he preserved and expanded through profound creativity.
+Trained by his father, Acchan Maharaj, he absorbed technical brilliance in footwork and spins, but his genius lay in abhinaya, the art of expressive storytelling.
 On stage, he could become a mischievous child Krishna one moment and a heartbroken lover the next, his eyes and subtle hand gestures conveying volumes.
-He was a complete artist, also a noted vocalist and composer who created new pieces and scores for dance dramas and films.
-As a teacher, first at the Kathak Kendra and later at his own school, he shaped generations of dancers, insisting that technique must serve emotion.
-Maharaj-ji made the classical form feel immediate and alive, ensuring its resonance in the modern world.
+He was also a noted vocalist and composer who created new pieces and scores for dance dramas and films.
+As a teacher at the Kathak Kendra and later at his own school, he shaped generations of dancers, insisting that technique must serve emotion.
+Maharaj-ji died in 2022, having made the classical form feel immediate and alive.

 1928–1945